-The Board considers that R. Rajagopal, E. Lindqvist and I.B.
+The Board considers that P. Larmon, E. Lindqvist and I.B.
 Duncan are all independent for the purposes of the Code.
 The Chairman was considered independent upon appointment.

 Attendance of directors at regular scheduled meetings of the Board and its Committees is shown in the table below:

-All directors attended the maximum number of Audit, Remuneration and Nomination Committee meetings that they were scheduled to attend.
+All directors, with the exception of R. Rajagopal, attended the maximum number of Audit, Remuneration and Nomination Committee meetings that they were scheduled to attend.
+R. Rajagopal's non-attendance was due to ill health.
 In addition, non-members Messrs A.M.
 Thomson, S.C.
 Harris and D.F.
 Landless attended by invitation some parts of the meetings of the Audit, Nomination and Remuneration Committees.

 Proposals for re-election